 Side Letters and Other Agreements - Some of the private funds and managed accounts (collectively, "Investment Vehicles") sponsored and/or advised by FEIM enter into separate agreements with certain investors, such as those affiliated with FEIM or those deemed to involve a significant or strategic relationship, to waive certain terms, or to allow such investors to invest in separate classes of interests with different terms than those of the other investors, including, without limitation, with respect to fees, liquidity or depth of information provided to such investors concerning the Investment Vehicle.
-Under certain circumstances, these agreements could create preferences or priorities for such investors with respect to other investors of the Investment Vehicle's investments to clients or investors who desire increased exposure to such investors.
-New classes of interests of the Investment Vehicle may be established without the approval of the existing investors.
+Under certain circumstances, these agreements could create preferences or priorities for such investors with respect to other investors of the Investment Vehicle.
+In addition, FEIM may specifically allocate capacity with respect to some of the Investment Vehicle's investments to clients or investors who desire increased exposure to such investors.
 Some Investment Vehicles may offer certain investors additional or different information and reporting than that offered to other investors.
 Such information may provide the recipient greater insights into the Investment Vehicle's activities than is included in standard reports to investors, thereby enhancing the recipient's ability to make investment decisions with respect to the Investment Vehicle.